By Gloria James-Civetta

 Assault

-Assault is committed when a person causes another person to apprehend unlawful use of force on him.
+A person commits assault when they cause another person to apprehend that the individual is about to commit an unlawful use of force on him.

 Punishment for Assault

 The penalty for criminal force and assault is the same.
-According to Section 352, whoever assaults or uses criminal force will be imprisoned for a term of up to 3 months or will be liable for a fine of up to S$1,500, or with both.
+According to Section 352, whoever assaults or uses criminal force will be imprisoned for up to 3 months or liable for a fine of up to S$1,500, or with both.

 Reported Cases